-Onsite sewage treatment and disposal systems (OSTDS), commonly referred to as septic systems, are a safe and effective means of wastewater disposal for 30 percent of Florida’s population.
-With an estimated 2.6 million systems in operation, Florida represents 12 percent of the United States’ septic systems.
-Properly designed, constructed, and maintained systems protect Florida’s ground water which provides 90 percent of Florida’s drinking water.
-Permitting and inspection of OSTDS is handled by the Environmental Health Section of the Florida Department of Health in each county.
+Onsite sewage treatment and disposal systems, commonly referred to as septic systems, are a safe and effective means of wastewater disposal for 30 percent of Florida’s population.
+The OSTDS program ensures that the OSTDS is properly designed, constructed, and maintained through permitting and inspection and contributes to safe ground water, which provides 90 percent of Florida’s drinking water.

 The governing authorities for this program and all forms can be found at https://floridadep.gov/water/onsite-sewage.

 Environmental Health bills and fees can be paid in person or by mail at the address below or you can visit our bill pay site at MyFloridaEHPermit.com.